GabaCorreaSB/Feed-web/README.md

 ![My Image](docs/yfinance/yfinance_data.png)

+Let's say you need to get data from the ticker UBER, from 5 days and interval of 2 minutes. you should use the argument period --> 5d and interval --> 2m

 ## To run the project follow the steps:

 ### First of all run the command below to generate the data.csv